The festive season is here! and along with it an abundance of edible delights seem to be just about everywhere!

 - Raw foods are hard to digest.
 Why make your internal fire do the cooking?
 Let the external fire do the cooking to make the food more compatible with your body.

 - A lot of water with meals dilutes the digestive enzymes.
 Iced drinks with meals is like throwing cold water onto a fire.
-Lassi is the best to have with a meal.
+Lassi is the best to have with a meal to support digestion.

 Despite all your good efforts to keep balanced, our physiology still needs regular detoxification and rejuvenation.